 - Euro VI for buses, coaches and HGVs (generally vehicles registered from January 2013*)

-- (These dates are only indicative - please check to confirm with your vehicle manual or the manufacturer.)
+*These dates are only indicative - please check with your vehicle manual or the manufacturer to confirm.

 Electric and ultra-low emission vehicles

-Electric and ultra-low emission vehicles (ULEV) can be driven into Scotland’s Low Emission Zones.
+Full electric and ultra-low emission vehicles (ULEVs) can be driven into Scotland’s Low Emission Zones.